-More and more travellers to South Africa want a local experience.
+More and more travelers to South Africa want a local experience.
 This means that they want to engage more with locals, enjoy their cuisines and visit hidden gems that only South Africans know.

-Those local experiences that foreign travellers experience is what makes South Africa one of the destinations to visit.
+Those local experiences that foreign travelers experience are what makes South Africa one of the destinations to visit.
 Here are some ways to travel like a local when in South Africa:

 Chat to the locals

 Travelers often say how warm and friendly South African people are, which is why they should not shy away from striking a conversation with them.

 Engaging with locals helps foreigners to understand the customs and traditions.
 You never know what you may discover when you speak with them.